FiezDev/PayloadBase/README.md

 - Redirects
 - Live preview

+### Cache

+Although Next.js includes a robust set of caching strategies out of the box, Payload Cloud proxies and caches all files through Cloudflare using the [Official Cloud Plugin](https://www.npmjs.com/package/@payloadcms/payload-cloud).
+This means that Next.js caching is not needed and is disabled by default.
+If you are hosting your app outside of Payload Cloud, you can easily reenable the Next.js caching mechanisms by removing the `no-store` directive from all fetch requests in `./src/app/_api` and then removing all instances of `export const dynamic = 'force-dynamic'` from pages files, such as `./src/app/(pages)/[slug]/page.tsx`.
+For more details, see the official [Next.js Caching Docs](https://nextjs.org/docs/app/building-your-application/caching).

 ## Development

 To spin up this example locally, follow the [Quick Start](#quick-start).
 Then [Seed](#seed) the database with a few pages, posts, and projects.